marksmccann/froyo/docs/api/component.md

 }
 ```

-When instantiated, the first argument of the constructor is required and must be an HTML element.
+When instantiated, the first argument of the constructor is required.
+It must be an HTML element or a query selector for a valid element rendered in the DOM.
 The second argument is optional and is responsible for setting the initial state of the component.

 ```js
 const rootElement = document.createElement('div');